YijunAH/Indoor_GPS/README.md

 # Conclusions

-In this study, we formatted offline and online dataset into clean, manageable dataframes.
+In this study, we formatted offline and online from txt into clean, manageable dataframes.
 We looked at different variables which affect signal strength and plotted these findings via ggplot2.
 Using k-Nearest-Neighbour method, we built prediction model based on offline and tested the model with the online.
 We found out we can minimize calculation error by employ 5 nearest calibration points and 3 angles into the training model.

+In src folder, in 'Predictionwith5mac.R', I looked at the possibility of using signals from only 5 macs to predict indoor locations.
+Comparing with the previous results, which use 6 macs, 5 macs do create more errors.
+We can minimize calculation error by employ 14 calibration points and 3 angles into our training model.

 # References